Call: 855.88CCSEM (22736)

 *Nursing and social work consultation services available upon request

-Both Macomb and Oakland county locations participate as a Meals on Wheels Dining Senior Style Location!
+Macomb and Oakland county locations participate as Meals on Wheels Dining Senior Style locations!

 Macomb County Location